brunojensen/chainsaw-kube/README.md

 [ WARNING ] This is a small project that I've created to try some libraries and "stuff", for study purposes, don't use in production without review and configure all properly.

+Why chainsaw?
+Nothing special, was a github suggestion. =)

 Here you'll find:

 * Spring-boot application with spring-cloud-config-client, actuator, google jib (docker img creator), oauth2 client.